Hardware Setup

 In the Settings → Devices → Audio section, select the speaker under Output.

-To test sound playback, click Start test.
-If the equipment is connected successfully, you should hear a short musical excerpt.
+To test sound playback, click Start Test.
+If the equipment is connected successfully, you should hear a short musical piece.

 # Tablet

-In some configurations, TrueConf Group includes a desktop tablet.
-The device comes with pre-installed specialized software, but you need to configure the connection to the terminal.
+In some configurations, TrueConf Group provides a desktop tablet.
+The device comes with pre-installed software and is usually already configured and connects automatically.
+In cases such as tablet replacement, additional actions may be required to link the tablet to the terminal.

 To connect a tablet:

-1. Connect the tablet to the power supply using the included PoE injector, then use the USB to RJ-45 adapter to connect it to the terminal.
+1. Connect the tablet to a power source using the included PoE injector, then connect it to the terminal using the USB–RJ-45 adapter.
 A detailed connection diagram is provided here.

 3. When connecting the tablet for the first time, you need to enter the code displayed on the terminal screen.